 - 7.5.5.
-The difference between the Original Budget and final outturn was mainly due to a reduced depreciation charge (which is a real charge to the HRA and used as a funding source for future capital works). - 7.5.6.
-Full details, including notes on individual variances within the table above, can be found within the Outturn Report as considered by the Cabinet on Monday 26 June 2023.
+The difference between the Original Budget and final outturn was due to a change in the financing of the capital programme and an increase in the debt repaid in year. - 7.5.6.
+Full details, including notes on individual variances within the table above, can be found within the Outturn Report as considered by the Cabinet on Monday 24 June 2024.
 Papers for the committee can be accessed at: www.gravesham.gov.uk/cabinet